 Computer science tells us that these gates are universal.
-What this means is that a whole sequence of such gates, applied in a specific order, would allow us to compute any function that we desire, such as addition, subtraction, or multiplication of two numbers.
+This means that a sequence of such gates, applied in a specific order, would allow us to compute any function we desire, such as addition, subtraction, or multiplication of two numbers.

 3.6 Computing with Quantum Gates

 Quantum gates follow a similar logic.
-We have unitary gates that apply transformations to single qubits and binary gates that apply transformations to two bits at a time.
+We have unitary gates that apply transformations to single qubits and binary gates that apply transformations to two bits simultaneously.

 An example of a unitary gate is the Hadamard gate.
-It takes a or a , both of which are pure (or eigen-) states, and transforms them into a superposition of the two states.
+It takes a or a , both pure (or eigen-) states, and transforms them into a superposition of the two states.

-This is crucial as it gives us the ability to design a multi-state, and therefore multi-input, qubit system that can be used to feed a quantum computer.
+This is crucial as it allows us to design a multi-state, and therefore multi-input, qubit system that can be used to feed a quantum computer.

 An equally important gate is the binary CNOT gate which allows us (in conjunction with the Hadamard gate) to entangle and disentangle two qubits.